cosmos/sdk-tutorials/academy/4-my-own-chain-exer/create-handling-exer.md

 * How would you unit-test this message handling?
 * How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

-For now, don't bother with niceties like gas metering or event emission.
+For now, do not bother with niceties like gas metering or event emission.

 ## Next up